tableau/connector-plugin-sdk/docs/tdvt.md

 ### Check your setup

-Make sure the TDS files include the 'password' element and that you have renamed the relations to 'leaf' as indicated in the setup instructions.
+Make sure ou have renamed the relations to 'leaf' in your `.tds` files as indicated in the setup instructions.

 ### Log Files